diegoAndrade777/NLW-01/README.md

 <img align="center" src="web/src/assets/nlw01-backend.gif" width="600px"></img>

 ## Instalation
-To install the dependencies and to execute the **Backend**, clone the project on your computer an execute:
+To install the dependencies and to execute the **Frontend**, clone the project on your computer an execute:
 ```bash
 cd web
 npm install